Visit us at the 2023 AES Conference

 Primary efficacy endpoint

-Median percent change in monthly focal seizure frequency from baseline to DBP of XEN1101 compared to placebo.1,2
+Median percent change in monthly focal seizure frequency from baseline to DBP of azetukalner compared to placebo.1,2

-For additional clinical trial information, including inclusion and exclusion criteria, visit the X‑TOLE2 and X‑TOLE3 pages on clinicaltrials.gov.
+For additional information, including inclusion and exclusion criteria, visit the X‑TOLE2 and X‑TOLE3 clinical trial pages.

 Find out how to become a clinical trial investigator and enroll your patients in X‑TOLE 2/3 by contacting X‑TOLE@xenon‑pharma.com

-For additional clinical trial information, including inclusion and exclusion criteria, visit the X‑TOLE2 and X‑TOLE3 pages on clinicaltrials.gov.
+For additional information, including inclusion and exclusion criteria, visit the X‑TOLE2 and X‑TOLE3 clinical trial pages.

 Study Design3

-X-ACKT is a Phase 3, multicenter, randomized, double-blind, placebo-controlled study to evaluate the efficacy, safety, and tolerability of XEN1101 as adjunctive treatment in adults aged ≥18 years with a seizure frequency of ≥3 PGTCS during the last 8 weeks of the baseline period and taking 1 to 3 antiseizure medications (ASMs).
+X-ACKT is a Phase 3, multicenter, randomized, double-blind, placebo-controlled study to evaluate the efficacy, safety, and tolerability of azetukalner as adjunctive treatment in adults aged ≥12 years with a seizure frequency of ≥3 PGTCS during the last 8 weeks of the baseline period and taking 1 to 3 ASMs.

-Approximately 160 eligible subjects will be randomly assigned 1:1 (XEN1101 25 mg: placebo taken QD with food).
+Approximately 160 eligible subjects will be randomly assigned 1:1 (azetukalner 25 mg : placebo taken QD with food).

 Screening/baseline period: Up to 9.5 weeks duration to assess the frequency of seizures.